AirshipCMS/Docs/Marketing/Mac-Linux-Installer.md

 For those using a Mac, you can use the built-in `Terminal` utility to perform all command-line functions.
 Alternatively, [iTerm2](https://www.iterm2.com/version3.html) is a popular CLI tool that can be used. iTerm2 has some extra shortcuts and features for developers.

 ## Tools for Linux
-For those using Linux, you can use (?).
+For those using Linux, you can use the built-in `Terminal` utility.

 ## Quick Install
 Easily install the Airship command line tools by entering this into your terminal on Mac or Linux: